vianamp/MitoGraph/README.md

 ### Building MitoGraph from Source
 #### Windows
-:construction: TODO :construction:

-___Temporary Solution___: _Windows users can install a linux based OS in a virtual machine to build and use the program from there._
+___Linux Virtual Machine___: _Windows users can install a linux based OS in a virtual machine to build and use the program from there._

 ___Running MitoGraph on a Windows Subsystem for Linux___:

 1. If you don't have Windows subsystem for Linux enabled then Open the Windows Control Panel, then go to Progams -> Turn Windows futures on or off, and check "Windows Subsystem for Linux" and then click ok.
 Your computer will have to restart after this.